 What was your course of study and how did you discover Laimburg?

 I was born and raised between Bolzano and Prato Isarco and, like many children, I had a passion for football which has remained in part.
 In high school I then developed an interest in the transformation of agri-food products, especially wine and cheese.
 In 1987 I completed my studies at the Agricultural Technical Institute of Ora.
 In the studio environment, the Laimburg Experimental Center was already known to everyone.
 After high school and a course in topographic surveying and technical drawing, I worked for a few years in a civil engineering and architecture technical office.
-After participating in a provincial competition, I was offered a position at the Laimburg Center, where I could choose between different fields.
+After participating in a provincial competition, I was offered a position at the Laimburg Center, where I might choose between different fields.
 I had no doubts in recovering my passion as a student and I chose the role of researcher in the oenology sector.
 The details of how natural and technical processes work in food processing technologies have always fueled my curiosity.
 This is why I welcomed the opportunity to work at an applied research centre.

 His relationship with the Laimburg Center is long-lasting now.
 Since 2008 you have been responsible for the entire Oenology research sector.
 How has the wine sector evolved at a local level over the years?

-Compared to the production of apples, in South Tyrol the area dedicated to viticulture has only about 5,500 hectares, fragmented into many small companies and is thus one of the smallest wine-growing areas in Italy.
+Compared to the production of apples, in South Tyrol the area dedicated to viticulture has only regarding 5,500 hectares, fragmented into many small companies and is thus one of the smallest wine-growing areas in Italy.
 The strengths of our viticulture today are undoubtedly the quality.
 But that wasn’t always the case.
 When I started my activity in the Oenology sector at the Laimburg Center, it was still at the beginning of the process of valorising South Tyrolean viticulture.
 At the end of the eighties it was understood that, in order to compete on the market by focusing on the high-end, production had to focus on quality.
 So starting from those years, we have observed a significant increase in the quality of the wines.
 In recent years we have noticed a further leap in quality of our local wine productions.
-Since about 2010 it has also become part of the market of the so-called “great wines” of the highest quality level.
+Since regarding 2010 it has also become part of the market of the so-called “great wines” of the highest quality level.
 A further interesting development, which certainly contributes to the growth of our products, is the degree of professional training of the technical managers of the South Tyrolean wine cellars.

 Tourism also plays an important role in the South Tyrolean wine market.